The Altinity Kubernetes Operator can be installed in just a few minutes with a single command into your existing Kubernetes environment.

 Before starting, make sure you have the following installed:

-clickhouse-operator install file to modify it as best fits your needs.
-For more information on the Kubernetes Custom Resources that can be applied, see the Operator Guide
+To install the Altinity Kubernetes Operator into your existing Kubernetes environment, run the following or download the Altinity Kubernetes Operator install file to modify it as best fits your needs.
+For more information custom Altinity Kubernetes Operator settings that can be applied, see the Operator Guide.

 Output similar to the following will be displayed on a successful installation.
-For more information on the resources created in the installation, see clickhouse-operator Resources
+For more information on the resources created in the installation, see Altinity Kubernetes Operator Resources

-customresourcedefinition.apiextensions.k8s.io/clickhouseinstallations.clickhouse.altinity.com created customresourcedefinition.apiextensions.k8s.io/clickhouseinstallationtemplates.clickhouse.altinity.com created customresourcedefinition.apiextensions.k8s.io/clickhouseoperatorconfigurations.clickhouse.altinity.com created serviceaccount/clickhouse-operator created clusterrolebinding.rbac.authorization.k8s.io/clickhouse-operator-kube-system created configmap/etc-clickhouse-operator-files created configmap/etc-clickhouse-operator-confd-files created configmap/etc-clickhouse-operator-configd-files created configmap/etc-clickhouse-operator-templatesd-files created configmap/etc-clickhouse-operator-usersd-files created deployment.apps/clickhouse-operator created service/clickhouse-operator-metrics created
+customresourcedefinition.apiextensions.k8s.io/clickhouseinstallations.clickhouse.altinity.com created customresourcedefinition.apiextensions.k8s.io/clickhouseinstallationtemplates.clickhouse.altinity.com created customresourcedefinition.apiextensions.k8s.io/clickhouseoperatorconfigurations.clickhouse.altinity.com created serviceaccount/clickhouse-operator created clusterrole.rbac.authorization.k8s.io/clickhouse-operator-kube-system created clusterrolebinding.rbac.authorization.k8s.io/clickhouse-operator-kube-system created configmap/etc-clickhouse-operator-files created configmap/etc-clickhouse-operator-confd-files created configmap/etc-clickhouse-operator-configd-files created configmap/etc-clickhouse-operator-templatesd-files created configmap/etc-clickhouse-operator-usersd-files created deployment.apps/clickhouse-operator created service/clickhouse-operator-metrics created

 To verify that the installation was successful, run the following.
 On a successful installation you’ll be able to see the